blocknetdx/documentation/source/service-nodes/setup.md

 Docker containers will launch for all selected services.

-## Register and Verify
+### Register and Verify (Docker/EXR)

 Complete these steps after your EXR containers are running.
-The commands differ slightly depending on whether you used the Docker/EXR deployment or the [manual setup](#alternative-manual-setup-without-docker).

-### Wait for Sync
+#### Wait for Sync (Docker)

-After deployment, the Blocknet blockchain in your SNode container needs 3.5+ hours to sync.
+After deployment, the Blocknet blockchain in your SNode container needs time to sync.
 Monitor progress:

 ```bash
 docker exec exrproxy-env-snode-1 blocknet-cli getblockcount